ericwa/ericw-tools/README.txt

 Included utilities:

+  qbsp    - Used for turning a .map file into a playable .bsp file.
+            See qbsp.txt for more detailed information.

-  light   - A modified version of id's original light tool.
-Used for lighting a
+  light   - Used for lighting a level after the bsp stage.
+This util is also
-            level after the bsp stage.
-This util is also known as TyrLite; see tyrlite.txt for detailed usage instructions.
+            known as TyrLite; see light.txt for detailed usage instructions.

-  vis     - Standard vis util; creates the potentially visible set (PVS) for a
+  vis     - Creates the potentially visible set (PVS) for a bsp.
-            bsp.
-This version had been slightly modified from id's version to reduce the compile time a little.
+            See vis.txt for more detailed information.

   bspinfo - Simple util to print out some stats about the data contained in a
             bsp file.

   bsputil - Tool for working with a bsp file.
-Not sure where this one is going,
+Minimal features currently, but
-            but for now all it can do is extract the entities lump from a bsp file into a text file.
-Might add a bsp -> wad extractor at some stage too.
+            it can extract the entities lump from a bsp file into a text file and extract the textures to a .wad file.

-  qbsp    - A modified version of Greg Lewis' TreeQBSP, which is in turn based
-            on id's original qbsp tool.
-Used for turning a .map file into a playable .bsp file.

 ---------
  License